haophan0393/cybersec/README.md

 - In the current directory you should be able to see the executable named ``` play.exe ```

 The executable file play.exe should be sent to the target machine (windows xp/7).
-When this executable is opened in target machine then in your host machine you have a meterpreter console with full access to the target machine.
+When this executable is opened in target machine(windows) then in your host machine(kali) you have a meterpreter console running with full access to the windows machine.

-NOTE: Use internet Explorer to download this exe file.
+NOTE: If you are downloading, use internet Explorer to download this exe file.
 Other browsers will detect this as virus and wont allow you to download.

 To test the attack, type ``` screenshot ``` in the meterpreter console.
 You should get the screenshot image from your target machine.